gatsbyjs/gatsby/docs/blog/2018-2-7-jam-out-your-blog/index.md

 <div style="width:100%;height:0;padding-bottom:55%;position:relative;"><iframe src="https://giphy.com/embed/16e1J9ztaZ3na"  width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/bored-kanye-west-16e1J9ztaZ3na">via GIPHY</a></p>

-If you’re like me and have no previous experience with Contentful, expect a few headaches.
+If you're like me and have no previous experience with Contentful, expect a few headaches.
 Your first time working with the service will involve a great deal of trial and error to get content/posts into your Gatsby website.
 Couple this with being a GraphQL newbie (like me), and you will get frustrated..._**very quickly**_.

 All I wanted to do was streamline my process and here I was adding another service into the mix and creating more work for myself.
 No bueno.